-Amid the many challenges of the ‘post-truth era’, this series champions the best of research-based storytelling — above all for policymaking and media reporting.
+Amid the many challenges of the ‘post-truth era’, this series champions the best of evidence-based storytelling — above all for policymaking and media reporting.
 In doing so, it aims to build capacity and networks between scientists, journalists and policymakers, particularly in emerging economies.

-UNU-MERIT has so far delivered six workshops for around 300 participants in Latin America, West Africa, the Middle East and Southeast Asia.
-Recent partners include UNESCO, various UN Information Centres (UNIC), the Inter-American Development Bank (IDB), the World Federation of Science Journalists (WFSJ), plus sister institutes in Germany (UNU-EHS), Ghana (UNU-INRA), and Malaysia (UNU-IIGH).
+UNU-MERIT has so far delivered nine workshops for around 450 participants in Latin America, West Africa, the Middle East and Southeast Asia, with among others our sister institutes in Germany (UNU-EHS), Ghana (UNU-INRA), Malaysia (UNU-IIGH) and Venezuela (UNU-BIOLAC), as well as the UNU Office of Communications (UNU-OC) in Japan.

 Why ‘Reach and Turn’?
-Because we aim to inform, persuade and even change mindsets — as shown in our institutional trailer.
-To this end, our workshops have featured a BBC presenter who spoke about science literacy, a Pulitzer prize-winning journalist who focused on data storytelling, and a Dutch ambassador (and Maastricht University alumnus) who covered ‘Twiplomacy’ and social media.
-Our workshops have also featured hands-on training with infographics, reverse press conferences, and a series of ‘hackathons’.
+Because we aim to inform, persuade and change mindsets — as shown in our institutional trailer.
+To this end, our workshops have featured a BBC presenter on science literacy, a Pulitzer prize-winning journalist on data storytelling, and a Dutch ambassador on social media.
+We have also led hands-on training with infographics, reverse press conferences, and a series of ‘hackathons’.

 ‘Now more than ever we need scientists… as a counterweight to people who spread fake news.’

 Dirk Janssen, Dutch Ambassador to Panama